False Anglicisms in Spanish: friki, footing, puenting, feeling and more

 Here are some more examples of pseudo-anglicisms for your reading pleasure.

-footing = Jogging.
+footing = Spanish people use this to mean “jogging”.
 However, recently Nike has convinced them all that “running” is much cooler than footing.
+Or jogging.
+Or whatever you want to call it.

-making off = I wasn’t sure whether to include this one, but even some otherwise intelligent people insist on calling it a making off.
+making off = I wasn’t sure whether to include this one, but even some otherwise intelligent people insist on calling a certain type of video making off.
 It’s a behind-the-scenes documentary, obviously.
 And people really need to watch my video about how of and off are completely different.

 fashion = a legit English word that they use as an adjective.
 I guess you could say something along the lines of “estás muy fashion hoy” meaning that you look very fashionable.